Number of staff and nature of the first instance authority

 Source: OFPRA.

-OFPRA has three essential missions: It mission to examine applications for international protection on the basis of the Geneva conventions of July 28, 1951, and New York of September 28, 1954, and the Ceseda.
+OFPRA has three essential missions: first, to examine applications for international protection on the basis of the Geneva conventions of 28 July 1951, and New York of 28 September 1954, and the Ceseda.
 It also has a legal and administrative protection mission for statutory refugees, statutory stateless persons, and beneficiaries of subsidiary protection.
-It has as well an advisory mission within the framework of the asylum procedure at the border as it gives an opinion to the Minister of the Interior on the manifestly founded character or not of a request for authorization to enter French territory for asylum purposes It is an administrative body falling under the responsibility of the Ministry of Interior and its institutional independence is explicitly laid down in law, which means that it does not take instructions from the Ministry of Interior.[1]
-In 2023, the budget of OFPRA was set at € 103.5 million and the Office included 1,011 staff members at the end of the year.[2]
-The OFPRA website states that there are approx. 450 protection officers in charge of the examination of asylum applications.[3]
-The budget law for 2024 provides for a budget of €107,9 million (1,028 staff members).
+And, it has an advisory mission within the framework of the asylum procedure at the border as it gives an opinion to the Minister of the Interior on the manifestly founded character of a request for authorisation to enter French territory for asylum purposes It is an administrative body falling under the responsibility of the Ministry of Interior and its institutional independence is explicitly laid down in law, which means that it does not take instructions from the Ministry of Interior.[1]
+The budget law for 2024 provided for a budget of €108.2 million (1,036 staff members).
+For 2025, the budget law provides for a budget of 108 million (1,065 staff members).

 As regards its internal structure, OFPRA has different units dealing with different procedures as well as different asylum applicants.
 This includes a unit entitled “asylum at the border”.
 The asylum at the border unit only deals with applicants maintained in waiting zones.
-Applicants in detention centers (centres de retention administrative), in the process of removal from the French territory are assessed by geographical division, under an accelerated procedure (within 4 days).
-OFPRA also has five thematic groups (“groupes de référents thématiques”) each dealing with vulnerable applicants,[4] as will be explained further below.
+Applicants in detention centers (centres de rétention administrative), in the process of removal from the French territory are assessed by geographical division, under an accelerated procedure (within 4 days).
+OFPRA also has five thematic groups (“groupes de référents thématiques”) each dealing with vulnerable applicants,[2] as explained further below.
 Thematic reference groups are not units as such.
 They are composed by agents belonging to geographical divisions, support divisions (COI and Legal Affairs) and the Protection Division.

 The members are not in charge of assessing individual cases, but with advising, supporting, and training protection officers in charge of these cases.
 Geographical reference groups work the same way.